MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/sddl-for-device-objects.md

 <td><p>UD</p></td>
 <td><p>User-Mode Drivers</p>
 <p>This SID grants access to user-mode drivers.
 Currently, this SID covers only drivers that are written for the User-Mode Driver Framework (UMDF).
 This SID is available starting with Windows 8.</p>
-<p>In earlier versions of Windows, which do not recognize the &quot;UD&quot; abbreviation, you must specify the fully qualified form of this SID (S-1-5-84-0-0-0-0-0) to grant access to UMDF drivers.
+<p>In earlier versions of Windows, which do not recognize the "UD" abbreviation, you must specify the fully qualified form of this SID (S-1-5-84-0-0-0-0-0) to grant access to UMDF drivers.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh439567" data-raw-source="[Controlling Device Access](https://msdn.microsoft.com/library/windows/hardware/hh439567)">Controlling Device Access</a> in the User-Mode Driver Framework documentation.</p></td>
 </tr>
 </tbody>
 </table>